ninnzz/nmi_mysql/README.md

   from nmi_mysql import nmi_mysql
   ```

-- Initialization: Requires a parameter, `conf`, and has an optional parameter, `autoconnect`
+- Initialization: Requires a parameter, `conf`
   - `conf` is a dictionary containing the configurations needed to connect to the database
     - sample `conf`: